 How much will this cost?

 The cost of an index depends on the work's information density and subject complexity.
-The project may be quoted by: indexable page proof, per entry or per hour.
-Indexable page proof and per entry are the two most common methods used in calculating a quote, but these are always subject to negotiation.
+The project may be quoted by: indexable page proof, per word, per entry or per hour.
+Indexable page proof, per word and per entry are the most common methods used in calculating a quote, but these are always subject to negotiation.

 In order for the me to provide a realistic quote, I ask the author or editor to provide the following;